sprky0/s3-static-toolkit/README.md

+# WARNING

+## Hold up!
+**I do not recommend that you use this yet!**

+## Why?

+This needs a lot more testing on an empty account or super limited IAM credential set.
+It will be done soon, haven't had the time to test it properly yet.

 # AWS Static Site Deployment Toolkit

 This repository contains an a "Static Site Deployment Toolkit," intended to help in deploying and managing static websites using